Military Divorce Lawyer

 The 20/20/20 rule for military divorce: If you have been married for at least 20 years, your spouse has been in the military for at least 20 years, and your 20 years of marriage overlap 20 years of your spouse’s service, then you are entitled to the same full benefits as your spouse, such as medical, commissary, base exchange, and theater.

-Further, payment of the former spouse's share of military retirement is paid directly by the Defense Finance and Accounting Service (DFAS) to the former spouse if there was at least 10 years of marriage that overlapped with 10 years of military service (known as the ten-year rule).
+Further, payment of the former spouse's share of military retirement is paid directly by the Defense Finance and Accounting Service (DFAS) to the former spouse if there were at least ten years of marriage that overlapped with ten years of military service (known as the ten-year rule).

-Regardless of the length of marriage, however, a court may still authorize direct payment to a military spouse who has been married for less than 10 years as an offset, except payment would come from the retiring spouse rather than from the DFAS.
+Regardless of the length of the marriage, however, a court may still authorize direct payment to a military spouse who has been married for less than ten years as an offset, except payment would come from the retiring spouse rather than from the DFAS.

 OFFICE LOCATIONS & CONTACT INFORMATION